nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a lesson : _add lsn_

-Adds a new lesson with specified lesson type and information to the current module.
+Use this command to add a new lesson to the module.

+Choose from one of the three lesson types: `lecture`,`lab` or `tutorial`.
+Follow one of the following formats to include additional information with the lesson.

 **Format:**<br>
 `add lsn <lesson type>`<br>